 Just as important as the instructions are when writing your cancellation letter, the delivery instructions are equally significant.
 Resorts are sticklers with rescission periods, so you must ensure your letter arrives before the deadline.
 Send it via registered or certified mail to get notified of the delivery.
 Remember, the timeshare company may let your letter slip through the cracks if you can not prove it was delivered.

 If you can no longer make payments on your timeshare and you negotiate with the resort, you may experience a deed-in-lieu contract rather than a foreclosure.
-Although this prevents a default from being recorded on your record, a deed-in-lieu may significantly impact your credit - especially if you have unpaid maintenance or special assessment fees.
+Either cancellation can significantly impact your credit - especially if you have unpaid maintenance or special assessment fees.

-The first thing to do when trying to give back your timeshare to the resort is to relinquish your deed via the resort’s deed-back program.
-You must check your agreement to see if your resort offers a deed-back program.
+The first thing to do when trying to give back your timeshare to the resort is to check your agreement to see if your resort offers a deed-back program.
 Giving your deed back to the resort allows the resort to reclaim and resell the property to someone else.
 If you're looking for a low-priced way to get rid of your timeshare, a deed back is your best bet.

 When negotiating with timeshare representatives, be sure to do so with caution.
 Often, owners seek help, and the resort tries to upsell them on an upgrade that will supposedly resolve all of their issues.
 Rarely do timeshare upgrades ever make an owner's life easier.